wangechi01-a/Land-Cover-Project/README.md

 #### Classification Model Development

 #### Overview
-This project focuses on building a land cover classification model using a dataset containing geographic and environmental features.
-The goal is to preprocess the data, engineer relevant features, and train a robust classification model to accurately classify different land cover types(building, cropland, watercover).
+This project focuses on classifying land cover into three categories: Buildings, Cropland, and Woody Vegetation Cover (>60%).
+The goal is to support environmental conservation efforts by providing a reliable model that can help monitor and manage land-use changes effectively.
+The dataset comprises geospatial data reflecting regions undergoing rapid transformation.
+By leveraging CatBoost, a gradient boosting algorithm optimized for categorical features, we developed a predictive model that outputs occurrence probabilities for each class.
+The model aids decision-making in sustainable land management by offering high-accuracy classifications and insights into land cover distributions.

 #### Features
 - Data Loading and Cleaning